 You won’t get bored if you visit the Drakensberg, as it’s a hub of activities from gentle strolls and munching on sweet treats or pairing wine with chocolate, to exhilarating adventures such as zip-lining or hiking up chain ladders.
 Throw in a helicopter flip or a hot air balloon ride over the scenic landscape, and you may never want to return home.

 Did you know it is the home of the Drakensberg Boys Choir?
 You can add a touch of culture by attending one of their performances too.

 The Kruger National Park

-And of course, when going on an African Safari, you hope to see some amazing animals.
-On our 3 day safari, we saw giraffe, elephants, lions, hippos, water buffalo, springbok, monkeys, zebra and more!
+And of course, when going on an African safari, you hope to see some fantastic animals.
+On our three day safari, we saw giraffe, elephants, lions, hippos, water buffalo, springbok, monkeys, zebra, and more!
 There is nothing more exhilarating than trying to find roaring lionesses as the dusk is setting!

 Surely, if you are traveling to South Africa, you are also looking for where to go on a once in a lifetime safari.
 Whether you are looking for a self-drive option or a high-end luxury experience, Kruger has it all.
 And everything in-between!

 Also read: Kaapsehoop: The best place to spend your day